RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 == See the plugin in action ==

-Explore how the plugin works in our [demo store](https://woo.revenuehunt.com/ "Demo Skincare Store with Quiz")
+Explore how your customers will see the quiz in our [demo store](https://woo.revenuehunt.com/ "Demo Skincare Store with Quiz")

+Try the quiz builder plugin for free on a [dummy site](https://tastewp.com/template/d2pbbNMPvZg "Demo WooCommerce Dashboard")

 == Installation ==